teamcoaches/Handbook/README.md

 **Agustin - Front-End** [linkedin](https://www.linkedin.com/in/agustinch/)

 Agustín is in charge of front-end development and systems engineering student.
-He makes things visualy better and apply new concepts constantly. drummes
+He makes things visualy better and apply new concepts constantly.
+In his spare time he plays drums.

 ## Our story